-The transfer sequence of a IC system consists of a master device initiating a transfer by generating a start condition while the bus is idle.
+The transfer sequence of an I^2C system consists of a master device initiating a transfer by generating a start condition while the bus is idle.
 The master transmits the address of the slave device and the direction of the data transfer in the initial address transfer.
-If the slave acknowledges, the data transfer is initiated.
+If the slave acknowledges the start condition, the data transfer is initiated.
 This continues until the master issues a stop condition and the bus becomes idle.